 When exiting the t-bar lift to your right, an easy run (no. 3) takes you past the Tulfein Alm (on your left) before it joins up with the runs coming from the Schartenkogel.

-Take the slipway through trees on your left shortly after passing the Tulfein Alm if you want to avoid going down a steep hill.
+Take the slipway through trees on your left shortly after passing the Tulfein Alm if you want to avoid going down a steep slope.
 It just means you will join up with the top runs a bit earlier.

 There are a number of interweaving runs between the bottom and the top of the Schartenkogel lift, with lots of opportunity for off-piste skiing in between.